 Scoring Criteria:

 The main drawback of Mermaid Beach is its high cost of living, particularly property prices, making it less accessible for average income earners.
-The suburb is densely populated, leading to limited space and privacy.
+Mermaid Beach is densely populated, leading to limited space and privacy.
 Public transport options are available but not as comprehensive as in other areas.

 Mermaid Beach is ideal for those seeking a dynamic, beachfront lifestyle and who are not constrained by budget.
 It may not be the best fit for families looking for affordability or extensive public transport options.